Carbon Monoxide Safety Tips

-Early warning is important: Install carbon monoxide alarm outsides each sleeping area and on every level of the home, including the basement, as recommended by the National Fire Protection Association.
+Having an early warning is important.
+Install carbon monoxide alarms outside each sleeping area and on every level of the home, including the basement, as recommended by the National Fire Protection Association.
 Choose a CO alarm that is tested and listed by a Nationally Accredited Lab such as ETL or UL.

 Have your appliances checked regularly.
 Have a qualified appliance technician check all fossil fuel burning appliances, venting and chimney systems at least once a year, or as recommended by the manufacturer.

 It is critical to identify potential dangers and take measures to help protect against this serious threat.
 We recommend following these guidelines:

 - Have fuel-burning heating equipment and chimneys inspected by a qualified professional every year before cold weather arrives.
 During the heating season, clear filters and filtering systems of dust and dirt.

 - Be sure to open the flue for adequate ventilation when using a fireplace.

 - Inspect the pilot lights on natural gas appliances to ensure that the flame is blue.
 When a flame is mostly yellow in color, it likely is producing CO.

 - Clean out the lint and debris that may build up in the clothes dryer vent which leads to the outside of the house.